jvanhie/discogsscrobbler/README.md

 ##Current functionality
 - manage and view your Discogs collection
 - search and browse the Discogs catalog
+- get price suggestions when checking a release
 - Scrobble releases (or just the tracks you listened to) to Last.fm
+- now playing mode (scrobbling in the future)
+- search filtering

 ##Coming functionality
-- now playing mode (scrobbling in the future)
 - extra info views
-- search filtering
 - multiple collection folders

 ##Acknowledgements